 We own and operate an integrated crude oil, natural gas and produced water gathering system and gas processing facility (the Arrow system) in the core of the Bakken Shale in McKenzie and Dunn Counties, North Dakota, some of which is located on the Fort Berthold Indian Reservation.
-Located approximately 60 miles southeast of the COLT Hub, the Arrow system connects to our COLT Hub through the Kinder Morgan Inc.'s (Kinder Morgan) Double H Pipeline system and Tesoro High Plains Pipeline Company LLC, a subsidiary of Marathon Petroleum Corporation (Marathon), crude oil pipeline systems, as well as to Patoka, Illinois and Gulf Coast markets through the Dakota Access Pipeline (DAPL) interstate pipeline system.
-The Arrow system consists of approximately 702 miles of low-pressure gathering pipelines, a 23-acre central delivery point with 266,000 Bbls of crude oil working storage capacity and multiple pipeline take-away outlets, salt water disposal wells, as well as a 150 MMcf/d natural gas processing facility (Bear Den) and associated pipelines that fulfill 100% of the processing requirements for producers on the Arrow system.
+Located approximately 60 miles southeast of the COLT Hub, the Arrow system connects to our COLT Hub through the Kinder Morgan Inc.'s (Kinder Morgan) Double H Pipeline system and Tesoro High Plains Pipeline Company LLC's, a subsidiary of Marathon Petroleum Corporation (Marathon), crude oil pipeline systems, as well as to Patoka, Illinois and Gulf Coast markets through the Dakota Access Pipeline (DAPL) interstate pipeline system.
+In addition, the Arrow system has 266,000 Bbls of crude oil working storage capacity and multiple pipeline take-away outlets, salt water disposal wells and a natural gas processing facility (Bear Den).
+The Bear Den facility and associated pipelines at the Arrow system fulfill 100% of the processing requirements for producers on the Arrow system.
 Our operations are anchored by long-term gathering contracts and our underlying contracts largely provide for fixed-fee gathering services with annual escalators for crude oil, natural gas and produced water gathering services.